STARS AND SOIL: CHAPTER THREE

 “Brenna.
 Just Brenna.
 And you have no right to be asking that, Ms. Mayor.”

 Caitlin had learned how to play so she could entertain the crews of ships; hospitality went a long way to building favorable relationships.
-But Brenna was good.
+But Brenna was more than a skillful player that she was hoping to do business with.

 “Another winning hand,” she said, scooping the coins from the center.